3rd-party-integrations/github-team-sync/README.md

 mapping:
   - github: demo-team
     directory: ldap super users
+    org: my github org
   - github: demo-admin-2
     directory: some other group
 ```
 Custom map is using slugs which are lowercase.
+If you don't specify organization name, it will synchronize all teams with same name in any organization.

 ## Usage Examples